 *Alternate Option: Skip the card stock and print on regular printer paper.
 Once cut and decorated, simply laminate the bookmarks for an extended life!

-*Product Suggestion: Our go to pens for this type of activity are these amazing Staedtler Marker Pens.
-They write beautiful and last a really long time!
+*Product Suggestion: Our go to pens for this type of activity are felt tip pens – I’ve used (and love equally) multiple brands over the years.
+Check out my three favorites BIC Intensity Pens – Staedtler Marker Pens – Sharpie Marker Pens – all these pens write beautifully and last a really long time!

 #4 Button Art

 Had to include a little button art on my list.
 There are so many different ideas and fun ways your kids can craft with buttons.
 However, this one is by far my favorite!
 Check out this amazing button tree featured on Crafts by Amanda!
 It’s just incredible, you guys!
 A great summer craft, for sure.

 Spring is in full swing and Summer will be here before we know it!
 Such a fun time of year to be a kid!

 If you’re anything like me, you’re probably a sucker for painted hand prints and handwritten notes from your kiddos.
 There’s seriously nothing quite like a little sunshine in your day to help you remember all your spring and summer moments for years to come!

 This craft is super easy and incredibly quick, but does include a little paint!
 So, be prepared for some hand washing and table wiping when it’s all said and done.